iCliniq logo

 • History of medications will be evaluated as certain decongestants tend to cause burning eyes.

-Next, a physical examination of the eye will be done using specialized equipment to check for irregularities, damages, and dryness.
-A few drops will be applied to the eyes to check the tearing and moisturizing ability of the eye.
+Next, the eye will be physically examined using specialized equipment to check for irregularities, damages, and dryness.
+A few drops will be applied to the eyes to check their tearing and moisturizing ability.

 How to Manage Burning Eyes?